Management Response

 Coordinate the validation of the UN Women Rwanda Country Office Strategic Note 2018 – 2023 Theory of Change by key stakeholders.
 UN Women Rwanda Country Office 2018/10 Completed New JP on gender has been formulated, adopted and currently under implementation

 Conduct mid-term review of the Theory of Change and propose adaptations where adequate.
-UN Women Rwanda Country Office 2021/06 Ongoing The mid-term review of the Theory of Change is planned for mid 2021 through a consultative approach engaging stakeholders and partners.
+UN Women Rwanda Country Office 2021/06 Overdue-Initiated The mid-term review of the Theory of Change is planned for mid 2021 through a consultative approach engaging stakeholders and partners.
 As part of this UN Women will organize an all partners consultative meeting as part of the SN 2019-2023 mid-term review and discuss emerging GEWE priorities, challenges and solutions.
 However, ahead of the SN Mid Term Review the Country Office has found it vital to introduce a new Impact Area 3 on Elimination of Violence against Women and Girls while the two previous years of SN 2019-2023 implementation focused on two Impact areas: Leadership and Women Economic Empowerment.

 Recommendation: Recommendation 5: Following development of the Strategic Note 2018-2023, UN Women Rwanda should develop an organisational structure that realistically meets its human resources capacity needs to deliver on all its intended results.